A Letter From the Chancellor

 His videos are also available on the Laurus College YouTube Channel.

-At this time, Laurus College will continue its current social distancing efforts and keep all locations closed until June 1.
+At this time, Laurus College will continue its current social distancing efforts and keep all locations closed through the end of August.
 All classes will continue to be held, as scheduled, via the MyLaurus Student Portal.

 If you need any assistance, please contact us either by phone (805-267-1690) or by email at firstname.lastname@example.org